Understanding melanoma: The signs, symptoms and risk factors

 Melanoma is the most serious form of skin cancer.
-Characterized by the uncontrolled growth of pigment-producing cells, melanoma accounts for 1% of skin cancers diagnosed.
+Characterized by the uncontrolled growth of pigment-producing cells, melanoma accounts for approximately 2% of new cancer cases worldwide.

 Melanomas can occur anywhere on the skin, including areas without sun exposure, but they are more likely to start in certain locations.

 The average age of diagnosis is 65, but melanoma is not uncommon among people younger than 30.
 In fact, it’s one of the most common cancers in young adults — especially young women.

 A new spot on the skin — one that changes in size, shape or color, or one that looks different — is an important warning sign of melanoma and should be checked by a doctor.
 The ABCDE rule outlines the characteristics of moles that may be melanomas and is helpful guidance for monitoring skin changes:

 A is for Asymmetry

 One half of a mole or birthmark does not match the other.

 The edges are irregular, ragged, notched or blurred.

 The color is not the same all over and may include different shades of brown or black, or sometimes with patches of pink, red, white, or blue.